SEAP Southeast Asia Pilot-1

 12 miles from ao Chalong

-The approach is best from the south or east to avoid Hin Klang, the acre of rock awash, which is not marked on the northerly approach.
-The marina entrance is behind a rock breakwater on the southeast side.
-Approaching the entrance from the east, stay on 260° (and depart on 80°) to avoid the nasty isolated coral head ‘bombies’ off Naka Yai’s north fringing reef.
+The approach is best from the south or east.
+Yhis is to avoid Hin Klang, the umarked acre of rock awash on the northerly approach.
+The marina entrance is behind the rock breakwater on the southeast side.
+Approaching the entrance from the east, stay on 260° (and depart on 80°).
+This is to avoid the nasty isolated coral head ‘bombies’ off Naka Yai’s north fringing reef.

 Some of Phuket’s yachting businesses make this marina their main base of operations due to the proximity of the cruising grounds of Phang Nga Bay.
 Onshore are a restaurant, a bar, a slipway and hardstand.